spark-jobserver/spark-jobserver/README.md

 ### Contexts

-    GET /contexts               - lists all current contexts POST /contexts/<name>       - creates a new context DELETE /contexts/<name>     - stops a context and all jobs running in it PUT /contexts?reset=reboot  - shuts down all contexts and re-loads only the contexts from config.
+    GET /contexts               - lists all current contexts GET /contexts/<name>        - gets info about a context, such as the spark UI url POST /contexts/<name>       - creates a new context DELETE /contexts/<name>     - stops a context and all jobs running in it PUT /contexts?reset=reboot  - shuts down all contexts and re-loads only the contexts from config.
 Use ?sync=false to execute asynchronously.